mulesoft-assets/template-sfdc2sfdc-user-migration/README.md

-# Mule Kick: SFDC to SFDC Contacts Sync
+# Mule Kick: SFDC to SFDC User Migration

 + [Use Case](#usecase)
 + [Run it!](#runit)